GTM AI: How Cognism Uses AI to Accelerate Go-to-market Motions

 Historically, our reporting has had to be very manual, mostly conducted through Salesforce.
 Building a number of dashboards for all different arms of the business, including AEs, SDRs, and Customer Success.
 But like anything, Salesforce has its limitations.

 As Cognism has scaled, we’ve had a bigger need for streamlining in this department.
-Which led to us onboarding Tableau, where it migrated much of the key wider business reporting.
+This led to us onboarding Tableau, where we migrated much of the key wider business reporting.

 Before Tableau, a lot of time was spent creating reports and monthly RevOps decks for senior leadership on PowerPoint with screenshots from the Salesforce dashboards.